 The Department of Human Ecology's Clothing and Textiles Collection

 The Re-Birth of Venus: Fashion & the Venus Kallipygos

 Co-curated by Anne Bissonnette, PhD, Sarah Nash, and Loretta Yau.

-This exhibition is part of the course "Material Culture & Curatorship" (HECOL 668) in the Department of Human Ecology.
+This exhibition is part of the graduate course "Material Culture & Curatorship" (HECOL 668) in the Department of Human Ecology.

 Opening reception on May 3, 2013, from 4:30 to 6:30 p.m.-- free and open to the public.

 The exhibition explores the influence of art on fashion through the study of Venus Kallipygos, a statue from the National Archaeological Museum in Naples, Italy, and its pervasive influence on dress.
 Unlike other statues, this goddess exposes herself without a hint of modesty.
 The research investigates the artifact in terms of genre, production and cultural significance.
 We observe what this Venus is wearing and, as importantly, how it is worn and how it may have influenced late 18th century neoclassical fashion and late 19th and early 20th century dress behaviors.